fps/text.js/README.md

 * Press the submit button
 * Share the resulting URL

 That is four steps (five if you're unlucky and have to enter a capcha).
-With text.js this reduces down to two:
+With text.js this reduces down to three:

 * Open e.g. http://fps.io/txt (a new session is automatically created and you're redirected to it)
 * Paste the text into the input field